Food composition.

 Ah to be a beginner again.

 You may have heard the term “beginner gains” among gym folk.
 This describes the rapid increases in strength and muscle beginners make as they are completely new to weight training.
-Some people are naturally born stronger (i.e the guy that squats 150kg but has never touched a barbell in his life) than others and they also see the same rapid progress once starting to consistently strength train.
+Some people are naturally born stronger (i.e the guy that squats 150kg but has never touched a barbell in his life!) than others and they also see the same rapid progress once starting to consistently strength train.
 These are the people that will go on to lift big numbers.
 Even if you will never reach the same levels of strength compared to them you can see great progress too.
-This is your own individual journey.
+This is your journey.
 If I was a beginner to strength training this is how I would set up my strength training:

 Setting up your own strength training program

-Remember with strength training we are going to be training with at least 80% of our 1RM’s and performing exercises in the 1-6 repetition range.
+Remember with strength training we are going to be training with at least 75% of our 1RM’s and performing exercises in the 1-6 repetition range.
 If you don’t know your 1RM or are a complete beginner to the gym, testing your 1RM could actually do more harm than good since you would be performing a lift that you have never done before while lifting a very heavy load.
-Lifting a extremely heavy load like this calls for confidence under the bar.
+Lifting an extremely heavy load like this calls for confidence under the bar.
 Strength training as a beginner and trying to attempt 1RM’s is just a recipe for injury and another viral YouTube video.
 Don’t be that person!

 Progress is progress